Well, I think the name says it all - bacon, cheese, potato - you really can't go wrong with this Potato Soup with Bacon and Cheese!

 Potato Soup with Bacon and Cheese will be good any time of the year, though, so I hope you try it and enjoy it!

 Potato Soup with Bacon and Cheese

-In the large pot the potatoes were cooked in, put about 1 to 2 tbsp. of the bacon grease.
-Add the onion and saute for 6-8 minutes until translucent.
-Add the garlic and saute for a couple of more minutes.
+- In the large pot the potatoes were cooked in, put about 1 to 2 tbsp. of the bacon grease.
+Add the onion and saute on medium-low for 6-8 minutes until translucent.
+Add the garlic and saute for one minute.
 Add flour, stir and cook for 1 minute.

 Tips and Stuff:

 If you prefer creamy potato soup, go ahead and mash all of the cooked potatoes before adding to the broth.

 I used a cheddar/jack blend for the cheese, but you could use all cheddar or whatever you prefer, as long as it melts smoothly.
 Don't worry if it doesn't melt completely when you add it to the broth - it will blend in later.

 I used russet potatoes (5-6) the first time I made this and then small yellow potatoes (about 8) the second time - both were equally good.

 After refrigerated, you may want to thin it out with a bit of half-and-half while warming so it won't be too thick.

 Amount Per Serving: Calories: 817Total Fat: 46gSaturated Fat: 20gTrans Fat: 1gUnsaturated Fat: 23gCholesterol: 136mgSodium: 2091mgCarbohydrates: 58gFiber: 5gSugar: 7gProtein: 43g